Komonodrg-portfolio/---CS---Home_Lab_Cyber/README.md

 With confirmation, we'll proceed with the injesti0n of logs to Wazuh Manager (Server) via a few initial configurations.

-1) Edit osquery configuration file located at `C:\Program Files\osquery\osquery.conf` to reflect windows environment.
-This example configuration:
-- Creates alot of telemetry quickly, as normal behavior of osquery is set to rather lengthy polling schedule for quick triage
-- Is JSON tested, as erroneous syntax can prevent proper operation

-2) First,  make a backup of original config file:
+1) First, make a backup of original config file:
 ```
 CMD:
 cd "C:\Program Files\osquery"